Did you know that red and green are complimentary colours? Whoever said ‘red and green should never be seen’ got it wrong!

 Did you spot the mistake?
-I’d inadvertently switched the colours!
-That aside, it didn’t quite hit the mark.
+I’d inadvertently switched the colours, but that aside, it didn’t quite hit the mark.
 I didn’t want to detract from the flag colours so used a quiet grey for ‘tranquility’ – but the general effect was a little bit too restrained for my liking.
 My client agreed, and asked me to add some pictorial elements to liven it up.
 This is what I came up with.
 As you can see, I stuck to using red and green.

 In the course of my design explorations an alternative layout also presented itself – it’s very useful to have a logo alternative which is a different shape.